AdrianMartinezCodes/GameProject/README.md

 ## Closing remarks

 If anyone is also interested in honing their skills or implementing their own design, you are welcome to fork this project.
 Ultimately, if this project has helped you in any way I am happy for that to be the case.
-I only ask for credit in return
+I only ask for credit in return.